-“We feel so isolated.”
+“We feel so isolated”.

-That’s what one refugee, Royar told me about his experience of living in the UK when I caught up with him.
-At the time we were speaking, we could hear Lord Dubs in the background explaining his efforts in the Lords to block the changes the Withdrawal Agreement makes to the law on family reunion.
+While we were talking, we could hear the voice of Lord Dubs on television as he spoke of his efforts in the Lords to block the changes that the Withdrawal Agreement would make to the law on family reunion.

 “How can we start a new life when my family has been torn apart?”

-“We are so confused, we thought that we could apply through the UN.
-We just want our family to be with us.”
+“We are so confused, we thought that we could apply through the United Nations,” Royar said.
+“We just want our family to be with us.”

-But as Conservative MPs have shown when they recently defeated a bid to force Boris Johnson to act to reunite unaccompanied child refugees, the UK’s ever-restrictive approach to immigration means the likelihood of Royar being reunited with his brothers is unlikely.
+But as Conservative MPs demonstrated when defeating a bid to force Boris Johnson to act to reunite unaccompanied child refugees, the UK’s ever-restrictive approach to immigration means the likelihood of Royar being reunited with his brothers in the immediate future is unlikely.

-Opportunities for refugees to bring family members to live with them in the UK have been further impeded by the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO), which made swingeing cuts to legal aid in England and Wales from April 2013.
+Opportunities for refugees to bring family members to live with them in the UK have also been impeded by the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO), which made swingeing cuts to legal aid in England and Wales from April 2013.

 From January to September 2017, only 49 visas were issued outside the immigration rules in refugee family reunion cases.
 Indeed, according to the Scottish Refugee Council, there has been no government focus on family reunion as a specific issue apart from general settlement.

 Despite the turmoil of learning that he is still no further forward in reuniting with his brothers, I encouraged him to keep trying.

 Trapped in Lebanon

-From helping to fill out various documents, to offering what advice I could, we eventually managed to work together to submit their application last year.
+From helping to fill out various documents, to offering what advice I could, we eventually managed to work together to submit an application last year.
 But as I write this story, regardless of the fact that their family needs them, Royar’s brothers still remain trapped in Lebanon.

-To date, Royar has had no professional support.
+To date, Royar has received no professional support.
 He was told that if he paid £5000 in fees, he would have a “legal expert” prepare his family’s application, although this was with no guarantee of success.

 Psychological and physical trauma

 Refugees seek relatives – it is the natural human safety strategy.
-Indeed, families belong together and to be separated from loved ones, as I have learnt with Royar, is a source of immense psychological and physical trauma.
+Indeed, families belong together and to be separated from loved ones is a source of immense psychological and physical trauma.

 Royar’s mother lay on the floor, suffering some sort of attack.
 Her condition was deteriorating.
 Unable to overcome a language barrier, I phoned for an ambulance grasping her hand.

 Having witnessed Royar’s predicament, one gets a measure of just how inhumane our asylum laws really are.
-And having successfully stripped our right to free movement in its latest bid to isolate us further, it would appear this government has no intention of addressing the dehumanising effects of the laws that govern refugees.
+Having successfully stripped our right to free movement in its latest bid to isolate us further, it would appear this government has no intention of addressing the dehumanising effects of the laws that govern refugees.

 But instead of lauding fantasies of sovereignty and the protection of borders, the government must pose itself this question: if the country is a truly tolerant one, how are we helping refugees escape the horrors of conflict when at the same time we are subjecting them to the horrors of separation?